We Need Your Support!

 Fortunately, there’s still a way to marvel at the sight of the famous landmark.

-You can book an organized tour and combine a hassle-free visit to the Acropolis as well as a tour of the Odeon of Herodes Atticus with an expert guide.
+You can book an organized tour and combine a hassle-free visit to the Acropolis and a tour of the Odeon of Herodes Atticus with an expert guide.

 Luckily for you, we’ve already gone through all available tours and scanned all itineraries to find some that combine the most spectacular highlights at an affordable price.

 You can visit the Odeon for a performance via a wooden ramp that leads to the lower A1 section of the theater.

-There are 8 wheelchair spaces available in the A1 section, as well as 13 seats in the A2 section which can be reserved by visitors with mobility difficulties or other impairments.
+There are eight wheelchair spaces available in the A1 section and 13 seats in the A2 section, which visitors with mobility difficulties or other impairments can reserve.

 Both wheelchair and non-wheelchair users are entitled to bring one companion with them.